 The bottom line is, give thought to the recipient when you voice a compliment and consider if and how to word it if you suspect their self-esteem is low.

-For more about boosting low self-esteem check out Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more about boosting low self-esteem check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Copyright 2013 Guy Winch